ros-industrial-attic/reuleaux/map_creator/README.md

 ###1.
 Reachability map
 The Reachability map describes the reachability of a given robot model by discretizing its environment, creating poses in the environment and calculating valid IK solutions for the poses.
 The poses which are reachable by robot are associated with discretized spheres.
 The reachability of each sphere in the environment are parameterized, by a Reachability index.
 The output is saved as an hdf5 file (link for hdf5 file) which has details about all the reachable poses and discretized spheres.
 There are mainly two user arguments:

-####a) Resolution parameter: The first step of the map generation process is discretization of the environment by voxelization.
+a) Resolution parameter: The first step of the map generation process is discretization of the environment by voxelization.
 The resolution determines how much small the boxes would be.
 The smaller voxels, the higher the number of poses per spheres. (**Believe me, it grows exponentially.
 Please do not try to go too low with the resolution.
 The safe threshold is 0.05.
 Less than that, can take hours, or your system may stop responding**).
 If the user does not provide any resolution, the default resolution is 0.08

-####b) Map filename: The second argument decides the output filename.
+b) Map filename: The second argument decides the output filename.
 If the user does not provide an ouput filename, it will automatically decide an ugly map name with the robot name and provided resolution.
 To create a reachability map, run: rosrun map_creator create_reachability_map with arguments: rosrun map_creator create_reachability_map funny_robot.h5 0.05
 When the process finishes, the output reachability map will be stored in map_creator/maps folder.
 If you do not have the existing maps folder, do not worry.
 It will create a map folder in the map_creator package and store the output there.

-2. Capability Map (optional)
+###2.
+Capability Map (optional)
 Capability map is an extension of reachability map (I guess you have already done that, otherwise please create a reachability map first), where the outer spheres of the reachability map, is set as cones.
 So the reachability limit of the robot is well visualized.
 All the outer spheres are decided for a principal axes and iterates over different values for opening angles for cones.
 The suitable opening angle that correctly accumulates all the poses on that sphere, is picked up
 (** Until we found out some very useful algorithm for capability map, the process may take several hours based on resolution) The process is same as creating reachability map: